 When can I apply for a PPP loan?

 You can apply for the latest round of PPP loans as early as Jan.
 11, 2021, using Form 2483.
-Loans are available until March 31, 2021, so you’ll want to apply as soon as possible.
+Loans are available until May 31, 2021, so you’ll want to apply as soon as possible.
 The Economic Aid Act set aside $35 billion for first-time borrowers.
+The American Rescue Plan added another $7.25 billion to the program.

 How do I apply for a loan?